Graduate FAQs

 How much research experience do you recommend?

-Research experience helps to provide applicants with a realistic sense of what research involves, as well as the basic skills needed, but it is only one of several factors involved in our selection decisions.
+Research experience helps to provide applicants with a realistic sense of what research involves and the basic skills needed.
+Still, it is only one of several factors involved in our selection decisions.
 While we do take it into account, we admit students with a wide range of experience.

 Back to top